 3. Rosehip oil

 Rosehip oil is made from the fruit or “seeds” of roses.
 According to a , a moisturizer containing rosehip oil helped prevent the severity of stretch marks in pregnant women with previous stretch marks.
 It was also significantly more effective than the placebo in preventing new stretch marks.

 Bitter almond oil comes from a different type of almond tree than the sweet almonds we eat.
 Bitter almonds contain toxic compounds that can mimic cyanide poisoning when ingested.
 It’s unclear how much bitter almond oil may be absorbed by your skin.

 For a 2012 study on the effects of bitter almond oil on stretch marks, women who were pregnant applied bitter almond oil alone, got a 15-minute massage using bitter almond oil, or were in the control group.

 Only 20 percent of women in the massage group developed stretch marks.
 Stretch marks developed in 38.8 percent of women using bitter almond oil alone, and in 41.2 percent of women in the control group.
 More studies are needed to determine exactly how bitter almond oil and massage works and if it’s safe.

 Pomegranate oil is made from pomegranate seeds.
 Dragon’s blood extract comes from the resin of dracaena trees, also known as Madagascar dragon trees.
 Both ingredients are thought to be antioxidants and anti-inflammatories.

-According to a 2017 study on 10 women with stretch marks and 10 women without them, a cream made of pomegranate oil and dragon’s blood extract increased skin’s thickness, elasticity, and hydration in all volunteers.
+According to a on 10 women with stretch marks and 10 women without them, a cream made of pomegranate oil and dragon’s blood extract increased skin’s thickness, elasticity, and hydration in all volunteers.
 Researchers suggest the cream may help prevent or improve the appearance of stretch marks.

 Research on some essential oils have had mixed results.
 More research is needed, but these oils may be worth a try.